 Red Tie Color Meaning

 Red is also a common color for a tie which could show some conventional and traditional thinking.
 However, someone may choose a red tie due to its associations to power and strength, and to express that power, or perhaps to intimidate others, these are likely to be unconscious motivations.
 You often get high powered business executives and politicians wearing a red tie.
 Dark red ties are less aggressive, they give off a more reserved and prestigious energy.

 Wearing a dark green tie suggests a reserved, conventional and traditional adhering to individual.
 Perhaps suggesting a love for nature and wanting a connection to it.
 Lighter greens are more unique and unconventional, which could be a reflection of the wearers temperament.
 Green can be difficult to match well with plain white and blue shirts.
 However, it can work well with gray or taupe shirts and suits.
 So if they have made an effort to stylize it, it shows a strong interest in aesthetics, this shows a more open, liberal and creative type of mind.

 Black Tie Color Meaning

 Black ties could be worn for the same reasons as a red tie, as a symbol of power and strength.
-However black is less obvious about it, yet it is more stylish and versatile as a color.
-A black tie with a white shirt is a little on the boring side, however when mixed with other colors it becomes more sophisticated and aesthetically pleasing.
-This could be just for appearances, however it could also suggest a creative mind, one that looks more for possibilities and openness rather than conforming.
+However, black is less obvious about it, yet it is more stylish and versatile as a color.
+A black tie with a white shirt is a little on the boring side, but when mixed with other colors it becomes more sophisticated and aesthetically pleasing.
+This could be just for appearances, but it could also suggest a creative mind, one that looks more for possibilities and openness rather than conforming.